p1rzival/p1rzival/README.md

-- 👋 Hi, I’m @p1rzival
+- 👋 Hi, I’m Daniil SAIKO
-- 👀 I’m interested in programming and games!
-I so like sport.
+- 👀 I am web developer on JavaScript
-- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 🌱 Passionately love to discover smt new in programming
 - 📫 How to reach me p1rzival@gmail.com

 <!---